Wall, Gordon lead Rockets past Grizzlies 115-103

 Both teams lost by big margins in their previous games, ending extended winning streaks.
 But Houston showed no carryover from its 17-point loss at Oklahoma City on Wednesday.
 After shooting 26% from 3-point range against the Thunder, the Rockets were 19 of 45 (42.2%) against Memphis.

+Tate said that the loss to the Thunder “was a great wakeup call to us.
+We figured we came into a team that jumped on us from the gate.”

+“We just realized that we’re not that team that can just walk into games and not be ready from the jump.”

-The game got away from the Grizzlies late in the first half as the Rockets used 18-4 run to carry a 60-47 lead into the break.
-The Grizzlies endured stretches of poor shooting in the half as Houston connected on 51% of its shots including 9 of 18 from outside the arc.
+The game got away from the Grizzlies late in the first half as the Rockets used an 18-4 run to carry a 60-47 lead into the break.
+The Grizzlies endured stretches of poor shooting in the half as Houston connected on 51% of its shots, including 9 of 18 from outside the arc.

-Tate scored 12 of his 15 first-half points in the second quarter.

-Houston expanded its lead to 25 points early in the third quarter.
-When the advantage reached 25 again with just more than five minutes left, Memphis coach Taylor Jenkins gave his starters the rest of the night off.
+“Regardless of how we shoot the ball, we’ve got to be able to defend,” Bane said.
+“That’s got to be our constant and our consistent thing that we can hang our hat on.
+Tonight, we weren’t good enough.”

 TIP-INS

-Rockets: Wood appeared to roll his right ankle on a drive to the basket with about eight minutes left in the third. … Houston went 3-1 on its four-game trip. … G Victor Oladipo sat out, officially for recovery from a right quad injury.
+Rockets: Houston went 3-1 on its four-game trip. … G Victor Oladipo sat out, officially for recovery from a right quad injury.

 Grizzlies: C Jonas Valanciunas and G Grayson Allen remained out due to the league’s health and safety protocol. … The Grizzlies shot 42.5% for the game. … Jones and Bane were each 5 of 8 from the field.
+ALL-

 UP NEXT